GPurgatorio/Master-Computer-Science-ICT/README.md

 **incremental backup**
 Backup only the updated parts.
 High RTO cause I have to reconstruct all the files hierarchy going back througth the back ups.
 Sometimes snapshots are needed.

+**guest level** or
 **image level**
 uses snapshots.
-It's agentless (agent == client), the agent can't crash since there isn't one.
+It's agentless (agent == client who gathers the data that is to be backed up), the agent can't crash since there isn't one.
+Backup is saved as a single entity called a VM image.
+Provides VM image-level and file-level recovery

 **backup windows**
 the horizon effect: you decide a window but the stuff you need will be always in the deleted part.